MetaLoco: Universal Quadrupedal Locomotion with Meta-Reinforcement Learning and Motion Imitation: Simulation results

 The Mean Episodic Reward (MER) served as the performance metric, computed as the average cumulative reward across all episodes:

-The results in \Cref{tab: MER for 32 robots (walk)} and \Cref{tab: MER for 32 robots (mass curriculum)} show that our GRU-based approach outperforms both MLP variants, underscoring the importance of the GRU encoder for generalizing to unseen robots and adapting to dynamic parameter variations.
+The results in \Cref{tab: MER for 32 robots (walk)} and \Cref{tab: MER for 32 robots (mass curriculum)} indicate that our GRU policy outperforms both MLP variants, underscoring the importance of the GRU encoder for generalizing to unseen robots and adapting to dynamic parameter variations never seen during training.

-Additionally, we visually compared the quality of the motion induced by different architectural choices and observed substantial differences, as detailed in the supplementary video.
-Notably, only the policy equipped with the recurrent unit demonstrated consistent and smooth motion, effectively maintaining the base roll angle close to the zero reference throughout the simulation.
-This behaviour is depicted in \Cref{subfig:roll_trajectories}, which shows the base roll angle trajectories for 4 seconds of walking on one of the test robots.
+Additionally, we visually compared the quality of the motion induced by different architectural choices, as shown in the supplementary video.
+Notably, only the policy with the recurrent unit demonstrated consistent and smooth motion, effectively maintaining the base roll angle close to the zero reference throughout the simulation.
+This is further supported by computing the root mean squared error (RMSE) of the base roll angle~($\theta_z$), over an episode of $H=200$ timesteps~(4s),

-We complemented this insight with a quantitative analysis, to demonstrate the consistency of this behaviour across different quadrupeds.

-Specifically, we computed the L2-norm of the base roll angle ($\theta_z$ in the form of YXZ Euler's angles), over an episode of H=200 timesteps (4s) of walking: